notarisj/YouTube-AutoSkip/README.md

 2. **Safari**

+You have to build it from scratch or download the universal binary from [here](https://github.com/notarisj/YouTube-AutoSkip/releases/latest).

-It is possible to run in Safari but it requires Xcode to build.
-You must sign it with your certificate or allow unsigned extensions every time you close it.
+If you want to build it you must have Xcode installed and sign it with your developer certificate or allow unsigned extensions every time you close it.
 Run the following command:

 ```bash
 xcrun safari-web-extension-converter /path/to/YouTube-AutoSkip/src --macos-only --app-name "YouTube AutoSkip"